javaee/metro-fi/code/roundtrip-tests/readme.txt

 2. Getting well-formed XML files
    a.
-Dowload XML TS and XBC test corpus;
+Download XML test data mentioned above (http://java.net/projects/fi/sources/svn/content/trunk/xml-data.zip)
    b.
+Unpack the archive
+   c.
 Edit RoundTripTests/bin/env.sh and execute to set FI_HOME and FIRTT_HOME as well as paths to FI_HOME/bin and FIRTT_HOME/bin;
-   c.
+   d.
 Make sure JDK 1.5 is in the path;
-   d.
+   e.
 Change to data/xmlconf directory and execute "xercesTest.sh ."

 3. Running RoundTrip Tests
    a.
-Perform 2.b. above if it's not have been performed;
+Perform 2.c. above if it's not have been performed;
    b.
 Change to FIRTT_HOME/data/xmlconf
    c.
 Execute "allRoundTripTests.sh xmlts_report.html" to test against the XMLTS suite and generate a report "xmlts_report.html" under FIRTT_HOME/data directory